DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/aac_constraints.md

     :language: yaml
 ```

-Just as in the context constraint example, we'll run `gen-plugin` to create the implementaiton and unit test stubs.
-Note that this is not a universal schema constraint, so arguments are allowed in the declaraction.
-If this were a universal constraint (i.e. `universal: true`), then gen-plugin would fail due to violation of the `If true then empty` constraint declared for `SchemaConstraint` in th AaC core language declaration.
+Just as in the context constraint example, run `gen-plugin` to create the implementation and unit test stubs.
+Note that this is not a universal schema constraint, so arguments are allowed in the declaration.
+If this were a universal constraint (i.e. `universal: true`), then `gen-plugin` would fail due to violation of the `If true then empty` constraint declared for `SchemaConstraint` in th AaC core language definition.

 Generated implementation stub: